 - Then if they agree to it, they'll let us know about the change.

-- If you've already had an offer from them, we'll update Track to show the new details.
+- If you've already had an offer from them, we'll update your application to show the new details.

 University or college

 - Within 14 days of the date on your welcome email you can swap the choice from your application.
 The 14-day period starts from the day you receive your email.

 - However, you can't swap a choice after 30 June.

 - If you swap after the relevant deadline for your new course choice, it will be considered late.
 Contact your chosen uni or college first to check they'd consider your application.